-It is proposed to install a new MUGA to support and enhance the school's ability to teach a full, broad and balanced curriculum.
+It is proposed to install a new Multi Use Games Area (MUGA) to support and enhance the school's ability to teach a full, broad and balanced curriculum.
 The proposed MUGA could be used all year round, especially when poor weather conditions frequently render a significant portion of the existing playing field unusable, with flooded pitches and frozen ground conditions.

 The MUGA would be used for football, touch rugby, fitness, cricket and athletics lessons as well as moving forward GCSE and BTEC components.
-It would also be used frequently during extra-curricular times such as clubs and fixtures to ensure all potential opportunities and uses are captured and maximised.
+It would also be used during extra-curricular times such as clubs and sports fixtures to ensure all potential opportunities and uses are captured and maximised.